Phang Nga Bay on a Private Boat

 The boat was large and spotless, with plenty of comfortable sitting for up to 16 passengers.
 Since we were only 4, it was a real treat!
 The ship glided fast on a peaceful sea in the morning sun, the warm wind putting a big smile on everyone’s face.
 No matter how many years we lived here, the majestic cliffs reflecting on the sea and the blue sky always reminds us why we are living here.

-Don’t worry, you won’t have to time to be claustrophobic as the tunnel is only dark for less than a hundred meters, plus you have headlights.
+Don’t worry, you won’t have time to be claustrophobic as the tunnel is only dark for less than a hundred meters, plus you have headlights.
 After hitting the low ceiling a couple of times, we understood why we had helmets.
 We emerged in a surreal enclosed lagoon called ‘hong’, the Thai word for ‘room’.
 Everywhere were mangrove trees and rocks with all kinds of animal shapes.
 Local guides seem to enjoy pointed at them: “Look! a dolphin! a dragon! a penis! a dog, a turtle! a monkey! a ghost! a penis!”
 True story.
 Definitely a surprising place but was a little dark as the sun was not reaching this hole in the rock yet.
-We walked back the way we entered and were kind of happy to reach the beach basking in the intense morning sun.
+We walked back the way we entered and were happy to get back to the beach and the intense morning sun.

-We boarded our boat back and were served a nice little breakfast on the way to our next island, with lots of fruits, coffee or tea and a delicious banana cake.
-This is how you want to explore Phang Nga!
+We boarded our boat back and were served an excellent little breakfast on the way to our next island, with lots of fruits, coffee or tea and a delicious banana cake.
+A private cruise is how you truly want to explore Phang Nga!

 Cave Kayaking at Hong Island